'I Was a Quiet Advocate.' Fashion Editor André Leon Talley on Discrimination in the Industry

 For much of your career, you were one of the only black editors in the room, including for most of your time at Condé Nast.
 How did that impact you and your ambitions?

 I may have been the only black person sitting in the front row, but blackness was before me in great counts of beauty, as in the black models, the wonderful black models at Saint Laurent, Givenchy.
-There were always blackness somewhere in the fashion world, so I never felt alone.
+There was always blackness somewhere in the fashion world, so I never felt alone.

 In my daily life, when I was at the apogee of my career, my ethnic color did not affect who I was.
 What affected me was the injustices, the racist statements that were made about me.
 I handled it by resigning from Women’s Wear Daily, because I had my own dignity.
 I am not made by the fashion world.
 I am made by coming up in the South in my grandmother’s home with great values of tradition, passion, education, religion and being properly decent.
 So when I confronted these moments of racism, I controlled my narrative by making choices.
 This is what people do to black men; they criminalize their very existence and they dehumanize them, even in the highest, loftiest world of fashion.
 But I did not become victimized.
 I simply soldiered on and did my work.